bwaah1/restaurant-service/README.md

 8. Open your web browser and visit http://localhost:8000 to see the application running.

+## Created Superuser

+- Username: admin.user
+- Password: 1qazcde3

+## Deployment

+The project is deployed and can be accessed at [Restaurant Service](https://restaurant-service-nln8.onrender.com/).

 ## Roadmap

 - [ ] Add more detailed documentation